 to assure you have a good cause to initiate a change

 - Completing the three-page Application for Classification as a Resident Student at WVU is mandatory prior to discussing residency reclassification with Office of Admissions personnel.
-To be reclassified for a particular semester, the application must be submitted two weeks prior to the deadline for paying tuition and fees.
+To be reclassified for a particular semester, the application must be submitted two weeks prior to the start of classes.

 - Submit your application and supporting documents to the “Residency Unit” at the